What is CT Scan?

 What is MRI Scan?

 MRI stands for Magnetic Resonance Imaging.
 A powerful magnetic field, paired with radio waves is used to produce images of the human body in this imaging technique.
 Organs, soft tissues, bones, and other internal structures of the body can be viewed through the detailed images produced by this medical imaging method.
+Or you can get help from WoW Health's Virtual urgent care service too.

 What is the Procedure?